Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Wildemount Gazetteer/Zemni Fields/Nogvurot.md

 **Population:** 15,270 (70% humans, 17% dwarves, 8% elves, 5% other races)

-**Government:** Starosta Brumae Luddie handles the affairs of the city with the support of the lawmaster's regiment of Crownsguard.
+**Government:** Starosta Brumae Luddie handles the affairs of the city with the support of the lawmaster's regiment of [[Crownsguard]].
 Nobles under the starosta handle in local administration.

-**Defense:** A number of Crownsguard share protective duties with a regiment of Righteous Brand soldiers called the Last Aegis.
+**Defense:** A number of [[Crownsguard]] share protective duties with a regiment of Righteous Brand soldiers called the Last Aegis.

 **Commerce:** Well-stocked trading posts and inns make most supplies readily available, though rare or exotic goods are difficult to locate.